memfault/interrupt/_posts/2020-04-08-gnu-binutils.md

 ---

 There's a lot that takes place between the C code you write and the binary that winds up executing on a device.
-Understanding how to look at and inspect what is emitted by the compiler saves time can improve your efficiency in many areas of the development lifecycle -- such as debugging system problems, identifying issues with compilers or debug info emitted, reducing the size of binaries, and optimizing an application for performance and latency.
+Understanding how to look at and inspect what is emitted by the compiler saves time and can improve your efficiency in many areas of the development lifecycle -- such as debugging system problems, identifying issues with compilers or debug info emitted, reducing the size of binaries, and optimizing an application for performance and latency.